“The beautiful thing about learning is nobody can take it away from you.” – B.B King

 Further exploration of the suggested core practices and curriculum adjustment processes is provided below…

 Age-equivalent Learning Area Content:

-Undertaking an alignment process that draws out the links between the assessable content descriptions, assessment questions/tasks, the marking criteria and where they all culminate into the Achievement Standard; allows teachers to identify the exact set of knowledge, understanding and skills that students are required to learn.
+Undertaking an alignment process that draws out the links between the assessable elements of the Achievement Standard, how they are represented in the context of the assessment task, and where they culminate in the marking criteria; allows teachers to identify the exact set of knowledge, understanding and skills that students are required to learn.

 Teachers can use this information to map out purposeful learning opportunities and progressions that engage students in input and output experiences which are highly relevant and responsive to the curriculum.
-This clear focus allows teachers to identify what the core concepts and learning demands are, and to make informed decisions about supporting students to access, participate and learn.
-This support can occur through universal design and eliminating unnecessary barriers from the outset, as well as by providing responsive adjustments.
+This clear focus allows teachers to identify what the core concepts and learning demands are (Achievement Standard), and to make informed decisions about designing instruction that enables students to access, participate and learn.
+This can occur through universal design and eliminating unnecessary barriers from the outset, as well as by providing responsive adjustments.

 Utilising the General Capabilities:

 The three dimensional design of the Australian Curriculum includes a series of seven General Capabilities.
 The General Capabilities are experienced through the content of the learning areas.
 They offer opportunities to “add depth and richness to student learning,” and also provide a basis for differentiation and adjustment.